MechanicalRock/twitter-blurb-generator/module2/README.md

 Lets explain what we just did:

-- Created a new value `prompt` that is taking a hardcoded text, and subsititing our textbox, bound to `blurbRef` into the text body.
+- Created a new value `prompt` that is taking a hardcoded text, and substituting our textbox, bound to `blurbRef` into the text body.

-Remeber OpenAI, needs to return a response that we can parse, hence we have clearly prompted it to return each post clearly labelled, we then use this in the next section to seperate each blurb into its own output.
+Remember OpenAI, needs to return a response that we can parse, hence we have clearly prompted it to return each post clearly labelled, we then use this in the next section to separate each blurb into its own output.

 Feel free to manipulate and add in your own changes.